nevermined-io/docs-legacy/docs/Specs.md

-# Nevermined Specifications (Specs)
+# Nevermined Specifications

-The core of the platform is documented in detail in Specification documents (aka SPECs).
+The core of the platform is documented in detail in Specification documents (aka **SPECs**).
 Here you can find a list of the most relevant SPECs:

 Short Name              | Title                                             | Version      | Status     | Editor